Urbanforage plant walk led by Nance Klehm on March 11, 2017.

 Launched in 2010, Propeller Fund is administered jointly by Gallery 400 and threewalls, and funded through a generous grant from The Andy Warhol Foundation for the Visual Arts.
-Propeller Fund provides grants of $6,000 and $2,000 directly to artists, curators, and groups living and working in Cook County, Illinois, and seeks to support projects that are independent, informal, self-organized, and long-term or short-term.
+Propeller Fund provides grants $50,000 per year directly to visual artists and groups living and working in Cook County, Illinois, and seeks to support projects that are independent, informal, self-organized, and long or short-term.

 The Gallery 400 internship program welcomes students and recent graduates who wish to broaden their education and professional experience by working in a university gallery.
 Under the guidance of gallery staff, interns assist in hands on work that ranges from research projects to office support and from exhibition development to event management.

 There are currently no staff positions open at Gallery 400.

 Gallery 400 and the School of Art and Art History invite all current BFA and MFA students at the University of Illinois at Chicago to propose a site-specific work to be showcased in the Art and Design Exhibition Hall Lobby.
 Winners will receive a $200 honorarium.
 Now accepting applications for the Spring 2018 semester.